 Linda McDowell delivered the 2014 Roepke Lecture in Economic Geography on 'The Lives of Others: Gendering Labour Geography' at the 2014 Association of American Geographers Annual Conference.
 A video of the lecture is available on the Economic Geography website: http://onlinelibrary.wiley.com/journal/10.1111/%28ISSN%291944-8287/homepage/2011_roepke_lecture.htm

-In 2013, Linda published a new book about gender, migration and women's working lives - Working Lives: Gender, migration and employment in Britain, 1945-2007.
+In 2013, Linda published a book about gender, migration and women's working lives - Working Lives: Gender, migration and employment in Britain, 1945-2007.
 Published by Wiley-Blackwell, the book explores the ways in which the UK labour market has changed since the end of World War Two through oral narratives by women migrants from different parts of the world who came to the UK in the second half of the twentieth century.
 The book was the subject of an 'author meets the critics' session at the RGS annual conference in 2013 when Professor Bev Skeggs and others discussed its contribution.
+It was the subject of a review symposium in Work, Employment and Society in September 2015.

-She has also recently started a new research project with Esther Rootham and Abby Hardgrove about the impact of worklessness and marginal forms of employment on young men living in Swindon and Luton as part of the Oxford Diaspora Programme funded by the Leverhulme Trust.
+She has recently completed a research project with Esther Rootham and Abby Hardgrove about the impact of worklessness and marginal forms of employment on young men living in Swindon and Luton as part of the Oxford Diaspora Programme funded by the Leverhulme Trust.
+Publications from this research with Abby Hardgrove and Esther Rootham are included in the list of articles below.

 In 2009, Linda McDowell published Working Bodies: Interactive service employment and workplace identities (Wiley-Blackwell, 2009).
 It examines the theoretical underpinnings and empirical nature of the noticeable shift to interactive and embodied forms of work in service economies and includes case studies of different types of jobs, drawing on her own research and a wide range of other published work about low-paid service employment.